becodeorg/BeCode/educationalcontractAI.md

 ## Internal regulations

 For life to be pleasant for BeCode, some rules must be respected by everyone.
-It's about the collective management of your classroom and the building, the schedules, the respect of the material and how to deal with the outside.
+It's about the collective management of your classroom and the building, the schedules, and the respect for the material.

 Beyond the legal regulation, other rules must be applied for a harmonious common life.